What Adventists Believe About the Trinity

 “Then God said, ‘Let Us make man in Our image, according to Our likeness’” (Genesis 1:26, NKJV).

-Instead, this text portrays God, talking about Himself, but clearly in plural terms.
+Instead, this text portrays God, talking about Himself, but in plural terms.
 In fact, the Hebrew word for God, Elohim, is a plural noun.

 There are a few other times in the Old Testament when God says “us” and seems to be having a discussion within the Godhead:

-• “Come, let us go down and confuse their language” (Genesis 11:7, NKJV).
+• “Come, let us go down and there confuse their language” (Genesis 11:7, NKJV).

-• “Whom shall I send?
-And who will go for us?”
+• “Whom shall I send, and who will go for us?”
 (Isaiah 6:8, NKJV).

 Then, Isaiah 48:16–17 refers to all three members of the Godhead: the Father, Son, and Holy Spirit.
 God the Son talks of being sent by God the Father with His Spirit.

-“Come near to Me, hear this: I have not spoken in secret from the beginning from the time that it was, I was there.
+““Come near to Me, hear this: I have not spoken in secret from the beginning from the time that it was, I was there.
 And now the Lord God and His Spirit have sent Me.
 Thus says the Lord, your Redeemer, the Holy One of Israel, ‘I am the Lord your God, who teaches you to profit, who leads you by the way you should go” (NKJV).

 This is just one of the many times the Holy Spirit is mentioned in the Old Testament, in close connection to or as an extension of God.3